aniJani/gulf_south_backend/README.md

 #### 4. Database Setup

 - **Create a MySQL database** named as specified in your `.env` file (e.g., `gulf_south_db`).
-- **Run the seed script** It will create the database and initialize the database with sample data:
+- **Run the seed script** to initialize the database with sample data:

   ```bash
   python seed.py